 Ryan graduated from Arizona State University with a degree in Music Therapy and began working as a Board Certified Music Therapist.
 He obtained his certification as a Neurologic Music Therapist from Colorado State in 2009.
-Ryan has just completed his certification as a Speech-Language Pathology Assistant through Northern Arizona University.
+Ryan has also completed his certification as a Speech-Language Pathology Assistant through Northern Arizona University.
 In addition to these roles, Ryan has been in Chinese Kenpo Karate for over a decade through the city of Tempe.
 He is the choir director at his church, and also gives private trumpet, piano and guitar lessons.
-He lives in Mesa with his wife and two young children.
+He lives in Mesa with his wife and two children.

 Sarah has been practicing as a pediatric speech-language pathologist since 1995.
 She completed her Bachelor's degree in Early Childhood Education at The University of Missouri-Columbia, and then received her Master's degree in Speech-Language Pathology from The University of Kansas.